 Markets regulator SEBI has extended the timeline for verification of market rumours by listed entities.

-SEBI submitted before Supreme Court that in the context of investigation into Minimum Public Shareholding (“MPS”) norms, SEBI has already approached eleven overseas Regulators under the Multilateral Memorandum of Understanding (“MMOU”) with International Organization of Securities Commissions (“IOSCO”).
-Various requests for information were made to these Regulators.
-The first request to overseas Regulators was made as early as on October 6, 2020, SEBI apprised the court.
+It said it has also submitted to the apex court that in the context of investigation into MPS norms, SEBI has already approached eleven overseas Regulators under the Multilateral Memorandum of Understanding (‘MMOU’) with International Organisation of Securities Commissions (IOSCO).
+Various requests for information were made to these Regulators, it added.